Header images courtesy of Information Services Department (via Hong Kong Memory) and 昔日香港 (via Facebook)

 Yet the Hong Kong bus is not only hugely relevant to our present, but to our past as well.
-Tag along for a ride with us as we drive down the memory lane, looking at how the bus industry bolstered Hong Kong’s meteoric urban development and reflected society at the time.
+Tag along for a ride as we drive down memory lane, looking at how buses bolstered Hong Kong’s meteoric urban development and reflected society at the time.

 Hong Kong’s population witnessed a most extraordinary rebound after the war, and bus services raced to keep up.
-Initially, only 600,000 were left in the city by the end of the war in 1945 as an estimated one million Hongkongers either left or were forced to leave throughout the Occupation.
-These numbers leapt to two million in just five years, as refugees from the Chinese Communist Revolution poured into Hong Kong via the border, bolstered by a post-war baby boom.
+Initially, only 600,000 people were left in the city by the end of the war in 1945 as an estimated one million Hongkongers either left or were forced to leave throughout the Japanese occupation.
+However, these numbers leapt to two million in just five years, as refugees from the Chinese Communist Revolution poured into Hong Kong via the border, bolstered by a post-war baby boom.

-To meet the overwhelming demand for transportation, the KMB purchased a batch of double-decker buses from Britain in 1948.
-Within a few years, the new double-deckers became a common sight in Kowloon, though single-deckers reigned on Hong Kong Island side for a decade more as earlier models could not navigate the narrow and winding roads.
-The government also helped out with some behind-the-scenes work to accommodate these tall buses, trimming countless trees and raising the minimum height for shop signs to almost five metres.
+In order to meet the overwhelming demand for transportation, the KMB purchased a batch of double-decker buses from Britain in 1948.
+Within a few years, the new buses became a common sight in Kowloon, though single-deckers reigned on Hong Kong Island for a decade more as earlier models could not navigate the narrow and winding roads.
+In order to combat this issue, the Hong Hong government also helped out with some behind-the-scenes work to accommodate these tall buses, trimming countless trees and raising the minimum height for shop signs to almost five metres.

 In addition to the driver, double-deckers would employ up to three other staff for each bus.
-There would be one to two conductors to collect fares for the ride, and sometimes a gatekeeper who supervised boarding by manning the gates on each end of the bus.
-These were tough jobs, as conductors often had to hold off thronging masses clamouring to get on the bus, especially during rush hour at industrial areas when every worker is in a hurry to get back home.
+One to two conductors would collect fares for the ride, and sometimes, a gatekeeper would supervise boarding by manning the gates on each end of the bus.
+These were tough jobs, as conductors often had to hold off thronging masses clamouring to get on, especially during rush hour in industrial areas when workers were in a hurry to get home.
 To make matters worse, people back then did not have a habit of queuing (some might say they still don’t), so quarrels and even fights would break out as tensions ran high in the packed city.

-The booming business abruptly came to a halt in 1967.
-A minor labour dispute exploded into full-scale riots as pro-communists sympathisers clashed with the British colonial government as the Cultural Revolution gained traction in mainland China.
-Some bus drivers went on strike to protest, but those who didn’t were hunted down and assaulted by rioters.
-Some buses were even vandalized or burned down.
+Hong Kong’s booming bus business abruptly came to a halt in 1967.
+A minor labour dispute exploded into full-scale riots as pro-Communist sympathisers clashed with the British colonial government as the Cultural Revolution gained traction in mainland China.
+Some bus drivers went on strike to protest, but those who did not were hunted down and assaulted by rioters.
+Some buses were even vandalised or burned down.
 Fearing for their safety, many drivers quit their jobs; those who remained had to be escorted by the police.
 Only a handful of routes remained during the riots, which incidentally gave birth to the minibus industry as the alternative mode of transportation sprang up to meet unabated demand.

-The bus companies took several years to recover from the turbulent year of riots, having to reorder and rehire the buses and employees they lost.
-Though the new minibus—and later on the MTR—took some passengers away from their services, they had nothing to worry about as Hong Kong’s population was ever-growing throughout the mid and late 20th century.
-Soon enough, they were back on their feet again, with business thriving more than ever.
+Hong Kong’s bus companies took several years to recover from the turbulent year of riots, having to reorder the buses and rehire the employees they lost.
+Although the new minibus—and, later on, the MTR—took passengers away from bus services, they had nothing to worry about, as Hong Kong’s population continued to grow throughout the mid- and late twentieth century.
+Soon enough, they were back on their feet again, with business thriving.

-The bus industry has long been dominated by two companies for over fifty years by now.
-Both KMB and CMB stuck to their territory with prosperous results: in 1976, CMB earned $20 million, the highest in company history and well over a hundred million in today’s money.
-However, after years of below-par customer service, employee strikes, and a deteriorating relationship with the government, CMB no longer enjoyed the popularity it once had.
+Hong Kong’s bus industry had long been dominated by two companies for over fifty years.
+Both KMB and CMB stuck to their territory with prosperous results.
+In 1976, CMB earned $20 million, the highest in company history and well over a hundred million in today’s money.
+However, after years of sub-par service, employee strikes, and a deteriorating relationship with the government, CMB no longer enjoyed the popularity it once had.

 During one particular incident, CMB’s route 15 bus ended its last bus service early, leaving a few hundred citizens stranded on top of a mountain before police vehicles were sent to pick them up.
-The last straw came when the MTR opened its Island line in 1985, snatching up a big portion of CMB’s regular passengers.
-The government refused to renew CMB’s franchise when it expired in 1998, and many of its hundred-plus routes went to New World First Bus, the major operator on the Island side today that shares the same parent company with Citybus.
+Ultimately, the last nail in the coffin came when the MTR opened its Island line in 1985, snatching up a big portion of the bus franchise’s regular passengers.
+The Hong Kong government refused to renew CMB’s franchise when it expired in 1998, and many of its hundred-plus routes went to New World First Bus, the major operator on the Island side today that shares the same parent company with Citybus.

-Aside from KMB and New World First Bus, nowadays we also have the Long Win Bus Company and New Lantao Bus Company servicing routes in Lantau Island.
-Fortunately, even with the advent of new MTR lines and other modes of transportation, our buses are not going anywhere in the near future.
-They remain an integral part of our daily lives and an economic and reliable option for getting around.
-And as we look forward to the changes in store for Hong Kong’s buses in the years ahead, let us not forget the enormous role they have played in the past.
+Nowadays, aside from KMB and New World First Bus, we also have the Long Win Bus Company and New Lantao Bus Company servicing routes in Lantau Island.
+Fortunately, even with the advent of new MTR lines and other modes of transportation, our buses are here to stay, remaining an integral part of our daily lives and an economic and reliable option for getting around.
+As we look forward to the changes in store for Hong Kong’s buses in the years ahead, let us not forget the enormous role they have played in the past.